kawansoft/kremote-files/README.md

 Please note that `RemoteSession` is not thread safe: only one thread may access an `RemoteSession` instance at a time.
 Otherwise, results are unpredictable.

-However, `RemoteSession` is cloneable : just `clone` your current `RemoteSession` to get a new one to use for simultaneous file operations:
+However, `RemoteSession` is cloneable.
+Just `clone` your current `RemoteSession` to get a new one to use for simultaneous file operations:

 ```java
 // Establish a session with the remote server